Anastasiiachu/JetBrains-test-task/regexp.md

 ---

 If you aim to find matching strings by a pattern, you can use [regular expressions][about-regex] (regex for short).
-They also allow variously manipulating strings.
+They also allow manipulating strings.
 For example, you can find and replace a string with other one or split it into parts according to a specific principle.